OpenWIS/openwis-documentation/_posts/2016-04-14-OpenWIS-Technical-Committee-2016-Apr.md

 	4. MGi - We are currently looking into this with OpenAM 12.03 r5.
 Should we start a new branch?
 	5. LM - Yes.
 	6. MGi - The OpenAM scripts built ok.
 We need to change the portal code to use the new API.
 We are also wondering if there have been any schema changes.
-	7. A-OWIS-TC-2016-31: PN - ask the UKMO OpenAM team if there are any schema changes to worry about.
-OWIS-A
+	7. ACT-OWIS-TC-2016-31: PN - ask the UKMO OpenAM team if there are any schema changes to worry about.
+OWIS-ACT
 	8. RG - We split the RPM build and the configuration into two parts.
 The RPM build is complete and is in GitHub; we are still working on the configuration.
 Yves has tested one configuration but there are more to do before we release it.
-	9. A-OWIS-TC-2016-32: RG - Put the configuration script onto GitHub.
-OWIS-A
+	9. ACT-OWIS-TC-2016-32: RG - Put the configuration script onto GitHub.
+OWIS-ACT
 	10. RG - Will we be keeping Java version 7.0.19 for OpenWIS v 3.14?
 	11. PN - We need to make the portals patchable.
 	12. RG - But in v 3.14 or v 3.15; are we changing our earlier decision to use Java 7.0.19?